 Please consult the current issue as a model for the preferred style.
 While we prefer the Chicago Manual of Style, as an interdisciplinary and global journal, we welcome other commonly accepted citation styles on a case by case basis.

-Articles, essays and reviews should be between 2,500 - 7,000 words.
+Articles should be between 2,500 - 7,000 words.
 Longer submissions will be considered at the discretion of the Chief Editor.

 Each article or essay should be accompanied by an abstract of approximately 50 words.
 The abstract should be clearly marked at the beginning of the file.
 Authors should also include up to ten key words that will be included with the published file to help search engines index articles.
 The short title should be a compressed title of the paper.